Spring prep tips for your RV

 Reg DeYoung has provided this checklist to help you make sure your RV unit is ready for the upcoming season

-Although the RV season is a few months away, many folks are starting to plan trips with family and friends, discuss attending some interesting events or going to the permanent site to get ready for some well-deserved RV enjoyment.
+Although camping season is a few months away, many folks are starting to plan trips or heading to permanent sites to get ready for some well-deserved RV enjoyment.

 After a long storage season, your RV will likely require some attention if you want to get back into camping without the stress of discovering some problems and extra expenses on your first trip.
 Every season I see panicked customers trying to get out for the May long weekend with a list of problems that could have been avoided or addressed sooner.